 - Concluding Unscientific Postscript

-The starting point is with religion, namely Christianity in this case.
+The starting point [for both ID and creationism] is with religion, namely Christianity in this case.
 The arguments used in Pandas were all Scientific Creationism arguments.
 The terminology used in Pandas‘ early drafts were all old-hat Creationism.
 When ID was substituted, the arguments and substance of Pandas did not change.

 Then he asks why I say the current question is not about Of Pandas and People, the Discovery Institute, or the historic roots of ID.
 That’s a reasonable question, and to answer it I’m going to set up some background and then ask a few questions of my own.

 The meanings of terms are certainly influenced by their history, and Intelligent Design does have a strong historic link to creationism.
 Of course that is true for both creationism and ID; and I believe for most people, creationism still means what it did for most scientists back in the 1960s and in the decades following.
 It would go something like this:

 Creationism begins in Genesis and argues for certain conclusions based on a certain understanding of the Scriptures.
 It is known for its persistence in seeking scientific data that fits that interpretation of Genesis, and for finding creative but irregular interpretations to help in that search.
 It is committed to a young-earth view of origins, opposes common descent, and violates scientific thinking by supposing that God can and does intervene in the regular workings of nature.
 As such it has gained an unsavory scientific reputation.